-Considering that or the over sea option such as the one I participated (which was no doubt a fantastic experience with much encouragements generously given to me) – the show itself costed nearly nothing but travel to it did – for monetary investment really translates to time and energy put in, I decided instead, to get serious on honing my visions / skills (so that they will be good enough to show you!) and while at it, sharing the process and the results online while keeping my eyes open for alternatives.
+Considering that or the over sea option such as the one I participated (which was no doubt a fantastic experience) – the show itself costed nearly nothing but travel to it did – for monetary investment really translates to time and energy put in, I decided instead, to get serious on honing my visions / skills (so that they will be good enough to show you!) and while at it, sharing the process and the results online.

-I do get asked this one a lot – understandably, so I decided to explain in length.
+I do get asked this one a lot – which is understandable, so I decided to explain in length.
 Hope this clarified enough.

 Q: What are your experiences / skills as a creative?

 Skills I exchanged with currencies in the past:

 – Face Painting (at festivals while dressed as an alien fairy for example)

 – Mural Painting (residential as an assistant, commercial as a volunteer)